-One of the first steps parents take as they get ready for potty training is determining if their child is really ready to begin.
-And for many, the next step is helping their child transition from diapers to toddler training pants.
-Using training pants provides consistency that helps children learn.
+One of the first steps parents take as they face potty training is determining if their little one is really ready to begin working toward real underwear.
+And for many, the next step is helping their child transition from diapers to training pants.
 But how should parents encourage their child to make this switch?

 Dr. Christopher Cooper, an associate professor at the University of Iowa and director of pediatric urology for the Children’s Hospital of Iowa, thinks this sort of excitement or curiosity is important for introducing training pants to a child.

 “When the child is showing interest in toileting and starting to stay dry, it’s a good time to start using training pants,” says Dr. Cooper.

 Once your child is interested, it’s a good idea to help him or her become familiar with training pants.
 Before starting to use them, we recommend practicing pulling her training pants on and off together.
 This way, your toddler will become familiar with the process before she'll have to do it by herself.
 Once the up-and-down movement has been mastered, consider giving your child a chance to sit on the toilet — first with the pants on and later with them off.
 Then explain to your child exactly how the training pants work.